Blog / What is PCB Assembly

 2. Mechanical Assembly

-mechanical assembly of PCBs involves putting together PCB components in an assembly line.
+Mechanical assembly of PCBs involves putting together PCB components in an assembly line.

 Additionally, it also refers to assembled parts or products made in this manner.
 It's putting products together to perform a specific function.